timhugh/bujo.nvim/README.md

 Default keybind config: `markdown.execute_code_block_keybind = "<leader>nr"`

 Executes the code block under the cursor using [michaelb/sniprun](https://github.com/michaelb/sniprun).
 Bujo doesn't supply any special configuration to sniprun, it just uses treesitter to find the code and pass it along, so you'll want to refer to [sniprun's thorough documentation](https://michaelb.github.io/sniprun/) if you need to tweak anything for the languages you use.

+### Templates

+> [!WARNING] This functionality requires [leafo/etlua](https://github.com/leafo/etlua)

+#### Journal entries / spreads

+`.etlua` files can be placed in the templates_dir (`<base_directory>/.templates` by default).
+For journal entries, use the configuration `journal.template` to specify the filename of a template, and that template will be applied any time a new journal entry is created (using `:Bujo now`, `:Bujo next`, etc).

+See the [etlua README](https://github.com/leafo/etlua/blob/master/README.md) for information about how to format templates.
+The evaluation context for templates includes access to the plugin configuration as `bujo_config`, as well as anything you normally have access to in Lua.

+#### Arbitrary documents / `:Bujo template <template>`

+> [!ERROR] This isn't implemented yet

+`:Bujo template` does the same thing as `:Bujo note` but allows you to specify a template to execute on the created document.
+For example `:Bujo template meeting_notes` will prompt for a new note name and create the file normally, but also execute `<template_dir>meeting_notes.etlua` on the newly created file.

 ### Git integration